Type above and press Enter to search. Press Esc to cancel.

 Audience growth

 As we mentioned earlier, follower count is often considered a vanity metric.
-But, it’s worth keeping an eye on your audience growth to get an understanding if you’re growing month on month, or losing followers.
+But, it’s worth keeping an eye on your audience growth to gauge whether you’re growing month on month, or losing followers.
 It’s normal for your follower count to fluctuate, but if you’re consistently losing followers, it might be an indication that your content isn’t interesting to your followers.

 By checking in on your audience growth, or lack thereof, it’ll help you define your content strategy.
 That might mean prioritising videos, sharing more behind the scenes content, or publishing user-generated content rather than stylised photography.